This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place watermelon, agave nectar, granulated white sugar, lime juice, and lemon juice into a blender.
+• Place watermelon, agave nectar, granulated white sugar, lime juice or lemon juice into a blender.
 Blend until everything is well pureed, about 2-3 minutes.
 I used the smoothie cycle on my blender twice.

 • Pour into your favorite popsicle molds and place in the freezer for 4-5 hours or until completely frozen.